Allegheny Mountains: Pre-contact Native Americans

 The indigenous people inhabiting the Allegheny Mountains emerged from the greater region's archaic and mound building cultures, particularly the Adena and Eastern Woodland peoples with a later Hopewellian influence.
 These Late Middle Woodland culture people have been called the Montaine (c.
 A.D.
 500 to 1000) culture.
 Their neighbors, the woodland Buck Garden culture, lived in the western valleys of the central Allegheny range.
 The Montaine sites extend from the tributaries of the upper Potomac River region south to the New River tributaries.
 These also were influenced by the earlier Armstrong culture of the more southwestern portions northern sub-range of the Ouasioto (Cumberland) Mountains and by the more easterly Virginia Woodland people.
 The Late Woodland Montaine were less influenced by Hopewellian trade from Ohio, although similarly polished stone tools have been found among the Montaine sites in the Tygart Valley.
 Small groups of Montaine people appear to have lingered much beyond their classically defined period in parts of the most mountainous valleys.

 The watershed of the Monongahela River is within the northwestern Alleghenies, and it is from it that the Monongahela culture takes its name.
 The Godwin-Portman site (36AL39) located in Allegheny County, Pennsylvania, had a possible Fort Ancient (c.
 AD 850 to 1680) presence during the 15th century.
 Washington Boro ceramics have been found on the Barton (18AG3) and Llewellyn (18AG26) sites in Maryland on the northeastern slopes of the late Susquehannock sequence.
 The early Monongahela (c.
 AD 900 to 1630) are called the Drew Tradition in Pennsylvania.
 According to archeologist Richard L. George: "I believe that some of the Monongahela were of Algonquin origin....
 Other scholars have suggested that Iroquoian speakers were interacting with Late Monongahela people, and additional evidence is presented to confirm this.
 I conclude that the archaeologically conceived term, Monongahela, likely encompasses speakers of several languages, including Siouan."
-According to Dr Maslowski of West Virginia in 2009: "The New River Drainage and upper Potomac represents the range of the Huffman Phase (Page) hunting and gathering area or when it is found in small amounts on village sites, trade ware or Page women being assimulated into another village (tribe)."
+According to Dr Maslowski of West Virginia in 2009: "The New River Drainage and upper Potomac represents the range of the Huffman Phase (Page) hunting and gathering area or when it is found in small amounts on village sites, trade ware or Page women being assimilated into another village (tribe)."
 Finally, according to Prof Potter of Virginia, they [the people represented by the Huffman Phase of Page pottery] had occupied the eastern slopes of the Alleghenies on the upper Potomac to the northern, lower Shenandoah Valley region before the A.D.
 1300 Luray phase (Algonquian) peoples' "invasion".
 It is thought that these ancient Alleghenians were pushed from the classic Huffman Phase of the eastern slopes of the Alleghenies to the Blue Ridge Mountains in western Virginia, which was eastern Siouan territory.

 In 1669, John Lederer and members of his party became the first Europeans to crest the Blue Ridge Mountains and the first to see the Shenandoah Valley and the Allegheny Mountains beyond.